Explore human impact on our planet.

 Develop a broad and deep understanding of our dependencies on the natural world, and the pressing environmental challenges facing us and future generations.
 Investigate creative solutions to environmental problems.
 Learn how to connect research concepts to issues of social concern, such as global warming.
 You’ll gain the professional skills needed to blaze a trail in your future in law, policy, education, business, and more.

 Gain a firsthand appreciation for the natural world and the systems that support it.
 Develop an understanding of the complexity of human-environment interactions, and of our dependency on the earth in the rapidly changing 21st century.
+With our reimagined general education curriculum, you'll have the foundation you’ll need to promote community, justice, and a more sustainable future.

 You’ll also examine the social-justice aspects of environmental problems such as air and water pollution.
 Learn how the government works, how to lobby for change, and how to organize grassroots efforts.
 Take action and build support for laws that protect fragile ecosystems and vulnerable populations.